cmda-bt/pt-course-21-22/readme.md

 We’ll focus on what it means to be a web deveveloper, the current landscape of that space, and topics such as privacy, security, diversity, inclusion, accessibility, communication and team work.

-Projecttech is an elective course given in Quarter 3 (spring) after the core curriculum of our programme, building further on knowledge acquired in *Internetstandaarden*, *Inleiding Programmeren*, and *Blok Web*.
+Project-tech is an elective course given in Quarter 3 (spring) after the core curriculum of our programme, building further on knowledge acquired in *Internetstandaarden*, *Inleiding Programmeren*, and *Blok Web*.
 This course is chosen alongside **Frontend 2** and **Back-end**, together making up Block Tech.

 If you’d like to continue with web development after this course, do a tech internship, choose the [Tech Track][track] for the fall semester next year, and pick [Minor Everything Web][minor] in the spring semester after that.
 Just a quick check if anyone actually reads this: if you see this, please send your teacher a picture of your favorite animal.